Can the abuser have a gun?

 You may also be able to reapply for an Protective Order if you have new evidence to show the court that domestic abuse did occur, or if a new incident of domestic abuse occurs after you are denied the Order.

 If you believe the judge made an error of law, you can talk to someone at a domestic violence organization or a lawyer about the possibility of an appeal.
 Generally, appeals are complicated and you will most likely need the help of a lawyer.

 What can I do if the abuser violates the order?

-Call the police, even if you think it is a minor violation.
-It is a crime and contempt of court if the abuser knowingly violates the order in any way.
+You can call the police if that is a safe option for you, even if you think it is a minor violation.
+It can be a crime and contempt of court if the abuser knowingly violates the order in any way.
 Contempt of court is when someone breaks a court order.
 A judge can punish someone for being in contempt of court.

 It is a good idea to write down the name of the responding officer(s) and their badge number in case you want to follow up on your case.

-How do I change, extend, or cancel my protective order?
+How do I withdraw or extend my protective order?

 What happens if I move?

 If you move within New Hampshire, your Order will still be valid and good.1

 However, It is a good idea to call the Clerk to change your address if you won’t be getting mail at your old address.
 That’s because the court will communicate with you only by mail if anything happens to your protective order - for example, if your abuser asks the court to dismiss the order or if your order is changed in any way.